Understanding Menopause: A Workplace Priority for Companies

 Retaining Experienced Leaders

-Retain senior talent
+Retain senior talent.

-Sustain mentorship
+Sustain mentorship opportunities.

-Build a culture of wellbeing
+Build a culture of well-being.

 How to Support Employees Going Through Menopause